Tandem Diabetes (TNDM)

 Before making an investment decision, investors should account for Tandem Diabetes’s business fundamentals and valuation in addition to what happened in the latest quarter.

-Tandem Diabetes doesn’t pass our quality test.
-Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-On top of that, the company’s relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+We cheer for all companies helping people live better, but in the case of Tandem Diabetes, we’ll be cheering from the sidelines.
+Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
+And while the company’s growth in pump shipments was surging, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Tandem Diabetes’s EV-to-EBITDA ratio based on the next 12 months is 26.3x.
-At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.
+Tandem Diabetes’s EV-to-EBITDA ratio based on the next 12 months is 22.3x.
+This multiple tells us a lot of good news is priced in - we think other companies feature superior fundamentals at the moment.